SuddenDevs/SuddenDev/README.md

 You will need to install postgresql and create one database for development and another for running tests, named 'suddendev_dev' and 'suddendev_test' respectively.
 This can be a pain if you've not already setup postgresql.
 A helpful guide for ubuntu users can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-16-04).

+In addition, you will need to install rabbitMQ to run it locally.
+A helpful guide for this can be found [here](http://docs.celeryproject.org/en/latest/getting-started/brokers/rabbitmq.html#id4).

 To initially setup the created development database - and clear it out when developing - run:

 ```bash